Dumsor: Terminology

 While officials of Ghana's energy sector regulators claimed that dumsaa, the new wave of dumsor, was due to transmission failures, sector analysts believed dumsaa was a matter of gross corporate liquidity mismanagement.

 History

-Ghana's power supply became erratic in early 2001.
-There was reduced generation capacity, due to a significant drop in water levels at the Akosombo Dam (Ghana's main hydro-electric dam).
-Water levels rose and the power crisis was temporarily resolved in late 2008.
+Ghana's power supply profusely became erratic in early 2013, because of generation capacity and breach in contract obligations to external partners.
+By 2015, Ghana experienced an unprecedented days and nights of blackouts because of acute electricity supply.

+The term Dumsor is used to denote a period of a permanently erratic power supply under the NDC administration when Ghanaian generating capacity by 2015 went all-time low 400-600 megawatts, less than Ghana needed.
+Ghanaian electricity distributors regularly shed load with rolling blackouts.
+At the beginning of 2015, the dumsor schedule went from 24 hours with light and 12 without to 12 hours with light and 24 without.
+The long blackouts contrast with the practice in other countries, where blackouts roll rapidly so that no residential area is without power for more than one hour at a time.

 In August 2012, the government told Ghanaians that a ship's anchor cut the West African Gas Pipeline (WAGP), forcing gas turbines to shut down for lack of fuel.
 Since 2012, load shedding has become a regular experience, and the country has plunged into a major power crisis.

 Social and economic effects

 Many Ghanaian companies were collapsing due to the irregularity of the power supply.
 The Institute of Statistical, Social and Economic Research (ISSER), in a report, stated that Ghana lost about 1 billion dollars in 2014 alone because of dumsor.

 A woman in labour at the Bawku Presby Hospital who gave birth and was on oxygen lost both her life and that of the unborn baby after power supply went off in February 2016.

 Electronic equipment has been avoidably damaged, and refrigerated food regularly spoiled.
 Contrary to the published load shedding schedule, blackouts concentrated on poorer neighbourhoods of Accra.
 Health and safety was also harmed, with hospitals having no light, and electricity to run fans, contributed to an increasing malaria risk.